GameDevNoOne/anime_lib/README.md

 - [ ] __Improve the README to be better and more lively__

 This is an open source project open to anyone who wants to contribute.
+If you want to contribute message me at noonegamedev1@gmail.com
 - - - -

 ### ___DO NOT INPUT ANY MALICIOUS CODE OR LINKS___